1Amal/hello-world/README.md

 # hello-world
-Repository where learning about new programming languages are saved
+Repository where learning about new programming languages and concepts are saved